-- A. Grade Point Average (GPA).
-The Financial Aid Office reviews the TELS GPA at the end of 24, 48, 72, 96, and 120 attempted hours. - B. Completion Rate.
+- Grade Point Average (GPA).
+The Financial Aid Office reviews the TELS GPA at the end of 24 attempted credit hours and at subsequent 24-hour benchmarks. - Completion Rate.
 The Financial Aid Office reviews the completion rate at the end of each term.
-Students who change their enrollment status after the census date (14 days) are no longer eligible for the TELS award. - C. Time Limits.
+Students who change their enrollment status after the census date (14 days) are no longer eligible for the TELS award.

+C. Time Limits.
 The Financial Aid Office reviews the maximum time limits at the end of each term.